melezhik/sparrow/README.md

 # Glossary

+## Outthentic DSL

+Outthentic is a word combined from two parts - \`out' and \`authentic', meaning that a program prints something into stdout and and someone prove program authenticity (correctness) by matching output for some rules defined in terms of Outthentic DSL - is a language to verify, analyze unstructured text output.

+Follow [Outthentic DSL](https://github.com/melezhik/outthentic-dsl) to for details.

 ## Outthentic suites

 Outthentic suites are small testing / monitoring suites for various cases from monitoring available disk space to checking if your web server is healthy.
-Term outthentic refers to [Outthentic DSL](https://github.com/melezhik/outthentic-dsl) which is DSL used in such a suites.
+Term outthentic here refers to [Outthentic DSL](https://github.com/melezhik/outthentic-dsl) which such a suites are based on.
 There are 2 type of outthentic suites - swat and generic.
 Read further.

 ## Sparrow plugins